Axway/amplify-central/content/en/docs/manage_asset_catalog/asset_management.md

 ### Edit an asset without a draft or release

-* The top right pencil icon handles editing the Asset Name, Description, Image, Release Management settings, Access Requests, Access Rights, Categories, Tags and Attributes, without creating a draft or releasing a new asset version.
-This will take effect immediately for the asset and any Marketplace products associated with this asset.
+Click **Edit** (pencil button) at top right to edit the following without creating a draft or releasing a new asset version: Asset Name, Description, Image, Release Management settings, Access Requests, Access Rights, Categories, Tags and Attributes.
+The edits will take effect immediately for the asset and any Marketplace products associated with this asset.

-    * If the asset is in a draft state, enabling auto-release will result in release management being in an "on hold" setting.
-The asset draft must be manually "activated" to resume auto-release handling.
+{{< alert title="Note" color="primary" >}}If the asset is in a draft state, enabling auto-release will result in release management being in an "on hold" setting.
+The asset draft must be manually "activated" to resume auto-release handling.{{< /alert >}}

 ### Edit an asset with the option to create a draft or release a new version

-* Depending on the state of the asset either **Edit Draft** or **Create New Version** allows editing the API services linked to this asset in the Group Resources step and releasing a new asset version to make it available for consumption by a product.
+1. Depending on the state of the asset, click either **Edit Draft** or **Create New Version** to edit the API services linked to this asset in the Group Resources step and release a new asset version to make it available for consumption by a product.
+2. Select a preview or save option:

-    * **Preview Asset** is available to view your asset changes prior to taking effect.
-If you have made edits that require a new asset release in the Group Resources step, click **Save as Draft** to update changes to the asset.
-The **Save as Draft** action will either update the latest draft if Auto-release is disabled or create a new release if Auto-release is enabled.
-Alternatively, if you made edits that require a new asset release in the Group Resources step with Auto-release disabled, you can click **Save & Activate** to update changes in an asset version release.
+    * **Preview Asset** - view your asset changes prior to taking effect.
+    * **Save as Draft** - update changes to an asset when edits require a new asset release (Group Resources edits).
+This action will either update the latest draft if Auto-release is disabled or create a new release if Auto-release is enabled.
+    * **Save & Activate** - update changes in an asset version release when edits require a new asset release (Group Resources edits) and Auto-release is disablesdisabled.

-    * If the organization has the Compliance Validation entitlement, then the Security and Design compliance validation grading scores are displayed in the Available Resources table.
-See [Manage your compliance validation](/docs/manage_compliance/#default-grading-scores) for grading scores information.
+{{< alert title="Note" color="primary" >}}If the organization has the Compliance Validation entitlement, then the Security and Design compliance validation grading scores are displayed in the Available Resources table.
+See [Manage your compliance validation](/docs/manage_compliance/#default-grading-scores) for grading scores information.{{< /alert >}}

 ## Delete an asset